A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Strengthening Bell's argument

 One crucial advantage of such an abstract classification is that it simplifies matters insofar we can now derive features of \emph{classes} of probability distributions and can be sure that these features hold for all members of a class, i.e. for all theories whose probability distributions fall under the class in question.
-The feature that we are most interested in is, of course, which of these classes (given autonomy) are consistent with the empirical probability distribution of EPR/B experiments.
-As in the previous section we discern two cases according to whether \emph{strictly} perfect (anti-)correlations or \emph{nearly} perfect \mbox{(anti-)}correlations hold.
+The feature that we are most interested in is, of course, which of these classes (given measurement independence) are consistent with the empirical probability distribution of EPR/B experiments.
+There are two hurdles: A class needs to be compatible with perfect (anti\=/)correlations (or at least with nearly perfect (anti\=/)correlations) and it may not imply Bell inequalities.